Day Hurts Dark-Adjusted Eyes

 in quite normal lighting, when other characters are just fine, but it can also allow good sight that is merely painful.
 A mundane equivalent to Weakened by the Light

 .
 Sunglasses may help during the transition.
+Often indicated by a character's holding up his hands to shield his eyes.

 Truth in Television